Your FACE Race Terms and Definitions Rundown

 The work we are doing is tricky, challenging and uncomfortable.
 It will face resistance that might not be (in and of itself) malicious, but it will be unhelpful, if not outright prohibitive.
 The forms that resistance can take can be as obvious as they are insidious.
 And there is nuance, so for further information on how to recognise the many different forms of resistance you will encounter… Link to further reading here

-An excellent example of step-by-step approach in art school is found in Diana Ashley Donaldson’s work book – A Different Hue of Blue
+An excellent example of step-by-step approach with your students in art and design training is found in Diana Ashley Donaldson’s excellent work book – A Different Hue of Blue.

 Tempering